ghedo/pflask/docs/pflask.rst

 bind
 ~~~~

-It bind mounts a directory/file to another directory/file
+It bind mounts a directory/file to another directory/file.
+If the `--chroot`
+option is used, the destination path will be relative to the chroot.

 Example: `--mount=bind,/source/path,/dest/path`

 bind-ro
 ~~~~~~~

 Same as `bind`, but make the mount point read-only.
+If the `--chroot` option is used, the destination path will be relative to the chroot.

 Example: `--mount=bind-ro,/source/path,/dest/path`